zytzagoo/wp-google-fonts-optimizer/README.md

 ## Details / Troubleshooting

-By default, the plugin enqueues a new stylesheet (with combined font families etc.) and removes any found/enqueueunnecessaryd stylesheets (if there is more than one stylesheet found).
+By default, the plugin enqueues a new stylesheet (with combined font families etc.) and removes any found/enqueued stylesheets.

 If your theme doesn't enqueue the Google Fonts properly (or if there is a potential conflict with another plugin/theme on your site), you can modify the